 PT2 – severe impairments (typically includes double amputees, above knee amputees, etc.)

-PT4 – minimal impairments (typically includes below knee amputees, below elbow amputees, etc.)
+PT5 – Mild impairments (typically includes below knee amputees, below elbow amputees, etc.)

 Once classified, athletes competing in the Elite category must follow the specific equipment requirements outlines for their classification category.
 At the Elite level, only athletes in the PT 5 category are allowed a guide anywhere on the course.
-To learn more about classification, equipment specifications and which races have an Elite category, visit www.teamusa.org/usa-triathlon.
+All information about classifications and classification events can be found through USA Triathlon’s website.

 Athletes looking to be elite competitors should enter races that have been sanctioned by USA Triathlon as para-triathlon events, and look closely at the 10 different Regional Championships, which typically have a higher competition level.
 There is no qualification to race in the Regional Championship races.